_ [Contents]

 First of all, we should be clear about the principle that things are supposed to be reasonably accurate even if the FARs don’t spell out exactly how accurate they need to be.
 For example, FAR 91.159 mandates certain VFR cruising altitudes.
 It does not specify how accurately you must maintain the altitude ... but that lack of specificity does not give you a license to fly some willy-nilly altitude.
 You’re allowed some “reasonable” tolerance.

-FAR 23 doesn’t spell out the fuel-gauge tolerance, but still the gauge must reasonably accurate.
-(This is true at the bottom of the gauge and everywhere else, so the myth that says “FARs require the gauge to be very accurate at zero and allow it to be wildly inaccurate elsewhere” is wrong twice over.
-The myth overstates what is required at the low end, and understates what is required elsewhere.)
+There is a widespread myth that says “FARs require the gauge to be very accurate at zero and allow it to be wildly inaccurate elsewhere”, but this is wrong twice over.
+The myth overstates what is required at the low end, and understates what is required elsewhere.
+See reference 2.

 I don’t know of any official guidance on what is a reasonable tolerance for general-aviation fuel quantity indicators.
 Instead, I offer some unofficial common-sense suggestions.